evkost/state-dsl/README.md

 # State-Dsl
-Library that generating dsl for updating StateFlow Currently in progress...
+Library that generating dsl for updating StateFlow.
+Currently in progress...